Harrison-S1/Harrison-S1.github.io/_posts/2022-12-17-aws-storage-gateway.md

 ```

 The varable for the instance ami will look like this:
-> The ami that is being used has been built by AWS
+> The ami that is being used has been built by AWS.

 ```terraform